5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **itlwm** (1.5 mb instead of 16 mb).
 Only Contains Firmware for Intel AC 9560.

 ### Known Issues
-- [ ] Hibernation Mode 25 does not work properly
+- [ ] Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.
+- [ ] Infrared portion of integrated camera unsupported by macOS &rarr; So moving the frontside switch to the left actually disables the camera in macOS (if you don't want to disable it in BIOS)
 - [ ] SDCard only works when inserted prior to booting (https://github.com/0xFireWolf/RealtekCardReader/issues/59)
-- [ ] Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.
-- [ ] The audio combo jack creates an unpleasant buzz/noise during driver initialization.
-So it's best to connect headphones *after* booting.
+- [ ] Disabled YogaSMC and corresponding ACPI Tables for now since it hasn't been update in years, causes issues and is incompatibel with macOS Tahoe

 > [!IMPORTANT]
 >